seandiggity/dogebox/README.md

 1. Copy DogeBox to a Web server with PHP 5+ running
 2. Edit config.php appropriately.
 The only variables you must change are $root_url and $root_path
 3. Copy the folders you wish to share to the location specified in $read_dir, /files by default
-4. Optionally create a descriptive text file inside each directory, DOGE.md by default
+4. Optionally create a descriptive text file inside each directory, DOGE.md by default.
+This README.md is Markdown.
+[More Examples](http://en.wikipedia.org/wiki/Markdown#Example).

 5. There are sample .htaccess, .htpasswd, and robots.txt files in the root.
 Be wary of search engines and don't rely upon security by obscurity.

 Use Cases